 Fare Revenue continues to be a challenge area since the onset of Covid-19 pandemic.
 Ridership has been significantly impacted by a shift towards telecommuting and alternative work schedules resulting in lower ridership.
-While optimistic that transit ridership will rebound in the long run, the FY2022 Budget assumes that significant ridership and revenue recovery will not begin until Q4 of FY2022 and will not be strong enough at the pre-Covid levels.
-The fare revenue for the fiscal year 2022 is budgeted at 5% increase over FY2021's budget totaling \$6.7 million.
+While optimistic that transit ridership will rebound in the long run, the FY2022 Budget assumes that significant ridership and revenue recovery will not begin until Q4 of FY2022.
+Therefore, fare revenue for FY2022 is budgeted flat, with no increase from FY2021 at \$6.4 million.